aws-samples/aws-cudos-framework-deployment/terraform-modules/README.md

 ### Step 1: CUR Setup

-If you have not set up CUR for use with CID dashboards, deploy the [cur-setup-destination](./cur-setup-destination/README.md) module to your data collection account.
-Then, in your payer account(s), deploy the [cur-setup-source](./cur-setup-source/README.md) module.
-You can choose to deploy both modules in a single Terraform root module/workspace
+If you have not set up CUR for use with CID dashboards, first deploy the [cur-setup-destination](./cur-setup-destination/README.md) module to your **data collection account.**

+After deploying the module to your data collection account, deploy the [cur-setup-source](./cur-setup-source/README.md) module to your **payer account(s).**

+*Note: You can choose to deploy both modules in a single Terraform root module/workspace.
+If you do this, you must properly pass the S3 Bucket ARN from the `cur-setup-destination` module so that Terraform can infer the dependency correctly.*

 #### Example Usage